 ［Nagano Prefecture/Matsumoto City]

-Matsumoto Castle is the oldest remaining castle in Japan with a five-tiered, six-story donjon (designated as a National Treasure).
+Matsumoto Castle has the oldest existing five-tiered, six-story donjon in Japan. (designated as a National Treasure).
 With the faraway Japan Alps rising in the background, the castle provides spectacular views.

 The Moon-viewing Pavilion was constructed for the entertainment of the Shogun whenever he visited.
 The building is not armed because it was constructed during a time of peace.